Taking Safeguarding Seriously

 Our safeguarding team carry out the checks and oversee our policy.
 We follow up any concerns so that we are as safe as we can be.

 Janet looks after work with baptism families and baptism visitors.
 Justin has a ‘focus’ for the choir and for music.
-Nicky has a ‘focus’ for our children’s work.
-Fr Gary heads the safeguarding team meetings.
+Fr Gary currently heads the safeguarding team meetings.
 Fr Gary’s particular ‘focus’ is for the servers, staff and clergy.

 If you have a question or concern

 We want this work to be great.
-So Dot can deal with any concerns and point you to the right person.
+So Nick can deal with any concerns and point you to the right person.

-You can also contact the Diocesan Safeguarding Advisor.
-Narinda Lyon can be contacted on 0113 3530 256 or 07872 005309 or email@example.com.
-Narinda can help if you want to talk to someone who doesn’t work or worship here – or because you have a concern about one of the clergy.
+You can also contact one of the team of Diocesan Safeguarding Advisors.
+They can be contacted on 0113 3530 257 or via email@example.com They can help if you want to talk to someone who doesn’t work or worship here – or because you have a concern about one of the clergy.
 More help can be found on the diocesan page.

 If your concern is very serious you can contact the Diocesan Safeguarding Advisor or the police directly.
 You should always Dial 999 if you believe a child or vulnerable adult is in immediate danger.